Volunteer Services at MUSC Health

 Requirements for Applicants

-Applications to volunteer at MUSC Health are accepted in the Spring and the Fall.
-Please check our main page for specific dates and application link.
+Applications to volunteer at MUSC Health are accepted during application windows or year-round depending on your location's availability.
+Must be at least 14 years of age to apply.
 Every person that applies is not selected to volunteer in the program.
 We recruit based our needs and place volunteers based on their interests, schedule, and completion of our onboarding checklist.
 Volunteer placement is contingent on an approved background check, health screening and clearance, and completed orientation.
 Quality patient care and the commitment to excellence is our goal so we look for people that can help us achieve that outcome.

 Once you have submitted your application, you will be called in for an interview.
 We ask you to allow one week for processing and scheduling.